Class Agent

 Gets the last module that can be assigned

-to a variable of the specified T
+to a variable of the specified T type

 or throws an InvalidOperationException